Abbott Elementary

 Abbott Elementary is an American mockumentary sitcom television series created by Quinta Brunson for ABC.
-It stars Brunson as Janine Teagues, a positive second-grade teacher at the poorly funded Abbott Elementary, a fictional predominantly black school in Philadelphia.
+It stars Brunson as Janine Teagues, a perpetually optimistic second-grade teacher at the underfunded Abbott Elementary, a fictional predominantly Black public school in West Philadelphia.
 The ensemble cast includes Tyler James Williams, Janelle James, Lisa Ann Walter, Chris Perfetti, William Stanford Davis, and Sheryl Lee Ralph.

-The series premiered as a midseason entry in the 2021–22 television season on December 7, 2021, and was met with critical acclaim; the show's first season was nominated for seven Primetime Emmy Awards, winning three.
-In March 2022, the series was renewed for a 22-episode second season, which premiered on September 21, 2022.
-In January 2023, the series was renewed for a third season.
+The series premiered on December 7, 2021, and was met with critical acclaim and strong viewership numbers on Hulu and other delayed viewing methods.
+The show has been nominated for 30 Primetime Emmy Awards, winning four in the comedy series categories including Lead Actress for Brunson and Supporting Actress for Ralph.
+Abbott Elementary has also won three Golden Globe Awards, with acting wins for Brunson and Williams and the Golden Globe Award for Best Television Series – Musical or Comedy in 2023.
+In January 2023, the series was renewed for a third season consisting of 14 episodes, which premiered on February 7, 2024, with a two-episode premiere.
+Three days after the third season premiere, it was also renewed for a fourth season, which premiered on October 9, 2024, featuring a crossover with It's Always Sunny in Philadelphia.

+On January 21, 2025, it was announced that Abbott Elementary was renewed for a fifth season, which premiered on October 1, 2025.

 Premise

 Willard R. Abbott Elementary School is a predominantly black Philadelphia public school where a documentary crew is recording the lives of teachers working in underfunded, mismanaged schools.
-Conditions at the school are harsh and most teachers do not last more than two years.
-Optimistic second grade teacher Janine Teagues is determined to help her students despite the circumstances.
-She works with awkward, good-intentioned history teacher Jacob Hill; experienced, no-nonsense kindergarten teacher Barbara Howard; and experienced second grade teacher Melissa Schemmenti, Barbara's close friend who has questionable connections.
-They are joined by new school principal Ava Coleman, who is tone-deaf, unqualified, and uninvested, and recent substitute hire Gregory Eddie, who was rejected after applying for the position of principal.
+Conditions at the school are harsh and most teachers quit after their second year.
+Optimistic second-grade teacher Janine Teagues is determined to help her students despite the circumstances.
+She works with awkward, good-intentioned history teacher Jacob Hill; no-nonsense kindergarten teacher Barbara Howard; and second-grade teacher Melissa Schemmenti, Barbara's close friend who has questionable connections.
+They are joined by new school principal Ava Coleman - who is tone-deaf, unqualified, and uninvested - and recent substitute hire Gregory Eddie, who was rejected when applying for the position of principal.